 Call for Workshop Papers

 Today, the average consumer spends 8+ hours a day across all devices interacting with online content almost entirely sponsored by advertisements.
-At $300B market share by 2020, online advertising and in particular computational advertising is perhaps the most visible and ubiquitous application of machine learning and one that interacts directly with consumers.
+At over $300B global market size in 2021 and expected to pass $1T by 2027, online advertising has already surpassed traditional ads in global spend.
+Moreover, computational advertising in particular is perhaps the most visible and ubiquitous application of machine learning and one that interacts directly with consumers.
 When done right, ads help us enrich our lives and creep us out when done badly.
 Looking at the published literature over the last few years, many researchers might consider computational advertising as a mature field.
 Yet, the opposite is true.
 Computational advertising is evolving, however, from ads controlled by monolithic publishers and randomly rotating banner ads to highly personalized content experiences in new feeds on mobile devices and even on TV—all utilizing data amassed from petabytes of stored user data.
 Ads are far from done.

 The AdKDD workshops have had a lot of interest and success in the past years.
-A total of thirteen workshops have been organized every year since 2007, focusing on highlighting state-of-the-art advances in computational advertising.
+A total of fourteen workshops have been organized every year since 2007, focusing on highlighting state-of-the-art advances in computational advertising.
 All the workshops were well attended, often with standing room only, and very well received both by the academic community and the advertising industry.
-We look forward to seeing you in San Diego to discuss the past, present, and future of computational advertising!
+We look forward to seeing you virtually to discuss the past, present, and future of computational advertising!

 The workshop focuses on three main aspects of computational advertising.